chromice/ae/documentation/index.md

 }
 ```

-Meta data is never saved to the file system, and should only be used by different parts of your application to exchange information associated with the file.
+Meta data is transient and is never saved to disk.

 ```php
 $path = $file->path();